replicatedhq/replicated-docs/docs/intro-replicated.md

 ## Overview

 Replicated is a commercial software distribution platform.
-Independent software vendors (ISVs) can use Replicated features to distribute modern enterprise software in complex, customer-controlled environments.
+Independent software vendors (ISVs) can use Replicated features to distribute modern enterprise software into complex, customer-controlled environments.

 ## Replicated Features